jorge-pg/numerical-mooc/README.md

+﻿Jorge is in the way to become a productive member of the society
 #Practical Numerical Methods in Python

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by: